Our Clients – Past and Present

 California’s Regional Center System

-Regional Centers are large community based non-profit private organizations that contract with the California Department of Developmental Services to provide or coordinate services and supports for persons with developmental disabilities and their families.
-They have offices throughout California to provide local resources for assessment, case management and access to a range of services available to individuals and their families.
-There are 21 centers serving more than 235,000 individuals and their families.
-Videos, publications and presentations can be viewed from the Library menu on the BRC website. http://www.arcanet.org/
+Regional Centers are large community based non-profit private organizations with a collective budget of $3.5 billion annually.
+Regional Centers provide or coordinate services and supports for persons with developmental disabilities and their families.
+There are 21 centers serving more than 250,000 individuals and their families.
+Videos, publications and presentations can be viewed from the Library menu on the BRC website.

-BRC consultancy for Regional Centers has included topical series ranging from governance to school/community inclusion, advocacy, and parent collaboration.
-In addition, BRC provided multimedia trainings, easy to understand and use materials and developed plain language versions of significant Regional Center and legislative policies for use by community members.
+BRC training and consultancy for Regional Centers has included topical series ranging from nonprofit governance to school/community inclusion, advocacy, rights, employment and parent collaboration.
+In addition, BRC developed multimedia trainings, easy to understand and use materials and plain language versions of significant Regional Center and legislative policies for use by staff and community members.

 Highlights: